If you have G Suite Business or Enterprise edition, you can downgrade your subscription if you’re either:

 Users who use more than 30 GB don’t lose any data, but they have the following restrictions:

-- Gmail—Users see warnings that they soon won't be unable to send or receive messages.
+- Gmail—Users see warnings that they soon won’t be able to send or receive messages.

-- Google Drive—Users can't sync to or upload any new files or save Gmail attachments to Drive.
-Also, their Google Drive desktop folder no longer syncs with My Drive.
-Users can still create Google Docs, Sheets, and Slides, because they don't take up any storage space.
+- Google Drive—Users can’t sync to or upload any new files or save Gmail attachments to Drive, including from their Google Drive desktop folder.
+Users can still create Google Docs, Sheets, and Slides, because they don’t take up any storage space.

 Downgrade your G Suite subscription

-- Next to your G Suite subscription, click Actions Downgrade to G Suite Basic or Downgrade to G Suite Business.
+- Next to your G Suite subscription, click Actions.

 - Choose your payment plan.

 - (Optional) In the Promotion Code field, enter any promotional code you may have.